yshavit/whatdid/privacy.md

 ## tl;dr:

 - All data is anonymized.
-- I don't track any automated actions the app takes.
 - I will _never_ track specific content like your projects, tasks, or notes.
 - I will never sell or give away your data.
 - You can opt out any time time, including having your data deleted on my server.